microsoft/onnxruntime/docs/tutorials/mobile/index.md

    ONNX models can be obtained from the [ONNX model zoo](https://github.com/onnx/models), converted from PyTorch or TensorFlow, and many other places.

-   Once you have sourced or converted the model into ONNX format, there is a further step required to optimize the model for mobile deployments.
-[Convert the model to ORT format](../../reference/ort-model-format.md) for optimized model binary size, faster initialization and peak memory usage.
+   Once you have sourced or converted the model into ONNX format, it must be [converted to an ORT format model](../../reference/ort-format-models.md#convert-onnx-models-to-ort-format) in order to be used with the ONNX Runtime mobile package.
+This conversion is not necessary if you are using the full package.

 3. How do I bootstrap my app development?